Nexmo/nexmo-developer/_partials/stitch/guides/enable-audio/javascript.md

 ### 1.2 - Add enable audio handler

-We'll then update the `setupUserEvents` method to trigger `conversation.media.enable()` when the user clicks the `Enable Audio` button. `conversation.media.enable()` returns a promise with a stream object, which we'll use as the source for our `<audio>` element.
+We'll then update the `setupUserEvents` method to trigger `conversation.media.enable()` when the user clicks the `Enable Audio` button.
+The `conversation.media.enable()` essentially establishes an audio leg or in oter words an audio stream for a member of the conversation.
+The audio is only streamed to other members of the conversation who have also enabled audio.
+In future guides you will notice that SDK convenience methods like `call()` actually wrap this low level method of `conversation.media.enable()` to offer the familiar claling experience.
+The `conversation.media.enable()`returns a promise with a stream object, which we'll use as the source for our `<audio>` element.
 We'll then add a listener on the `<audio>` element to start playing as soon as the metadata has been loaded.

 ```javascript
 setupUserEvents() {